 This recipe created by Kalyn and Jake.

 Amount Per Serving: Calories: 408Total Fat: 25gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 20gCholesterol: 0mgSodium: 870mgCarbohydrates: 43gFiber: 18gSugar: 9gProtein: 11g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Pinto beans are considered a “good carb” for the South Beach Diet, and this low-glycemic Cauliflower Rice Burrito Bowl with a moderate amount of beans in each serving would be approved for any phase of the diet.
-Follow the directions in the recipe to substitute lower-carb vegetables for the beans for other types of Low-Carb eating plans.
+Pinto beans are considered a “good carb” for the original South Beach Diet, and this Cauliflower Rice and Pinto Bean Vegetarian Burrito Bowl with a moderate amount of beans in each serving would be approved for any phase of South Beach.
+Follow the directions in the recipe to substitute lower-carb zucchini for the beans and use a bit less tomato if you’re making this for Low-Carb eating plans.